 Why study Art and Design?

-Studying Art and Design enhances fine motor skills, hand-eye coordination, problem-solving skills, lateral thinking, complex analysis and critical thinking skills, all of which are highly prized by employers and will help you excel in a wide range of professions.
+Studying Art and Design enhances fine motor skills and hand-eye coordination whilst actively promoting problem-solving, lateral thinking, complex analysis and critical thinking skills, all of which are highly prized by employers and will help students excel in a wide range of professions.

 Course Content

-We offer a broad-based fine art course, which builds on and uses the skills acquired at KS3.
-Young artists studying GCSE ideally should be curious about how and why art is made in our society and those of other cultures, as well as enjoy and be enthusiastic about making art themselves.
+BSG offers a broad-based fine art course, building on and developing the skills acquired at KS3.
+Young artists studying GCSE ideally should be curious about how and why art is made as well as enjoy and be enthusiastic about making art themselves.

-You will be encouraged, especially in Year 10, to take creative risks as you explore your ideas and experiment with new techniques and materials in both two and three dimensions; you will have the opportunity to work within several artistic disciplines, including drawing, painting, print-making, photography, mixed media and sculpture (e.g. clay, mod-roc, wire, card).
+You will be encouraged, especially in Year 10, to take creative risks and explore the possibilities of new techniques and materials in both two and three dimensions; you will have the opportunity to work within several artistic disciplines, including drawing, painting, print-making, photography, mixed media and sculpture (e.g. clay, mod-roc, wire, and card).
+Smaller groups at GCSE mean that there is greater opportunity for one to one support within lessons.

-We organise two visits, one to a museum or gallery and one to Kew Gardens; both provide an inspirational starting point for coursework units.
+We organise visits, typically to a museum or gallery and one to Kew Gardens; both provide an inspirational starting point for coursework units.
+Students will have a choice of topics.

 You will learn how to: